kpdecker/firediff/docs/README.txt

 appropriate.
 Each event implemented in the model supports apply and revert functionality on arbitrary trees.

+Building From Source:
+Firediff source is available at http://fbug.googlecode.com/svn/diff/

+From source Firediff can be run with or without Fireformat integrated.
+Without:
+* Checkout Firediff source
+* Register the project source directory path in the Firefox profile

+When working in this mode no build scripts are necessary, but object to string formatting will not work unless Fireformat is installed as a separate extension.

+With:
+* Checkout Firediff source
+* Checkout Fireformat source from http://fbug.googlecode.com/svn/extensions/fireformat/
+* In the Firediff directory create local.properties with an entry named fireformat_dir whose value points to the Fireformat directory
+* Run ant merge
+* Register the build/merged directory path in the Firefox profile

+When working in this mode all functionality will be available but `ant merge` must be run after any changes are made to the source of either Firediff or Fireformat.
+This is the mode that Firediff currently ships.

 Open Issues:
 See TODO.txt or search the Firebug Google Code project for the firediff label.
 (http://code.google.com/p/fbug/issues/list?q=label%3Afirediff)